-Covered Products: A large number of Pfizer Products are available for free through the Pfizer PAP.
+Covered Products: Many Pfizer Products are available for free through the Pfizer PAP.
 A full list of Products available through the Pfizer PAP is available on the PfizerRxPathways.com website.

 In general, a majority of Pfizer Products are available through the Pfizer PAP, EXCEPT the following: